 My day trip to La Digue Island was marred by torrential rain that didn’t let up.
 Bicycling in rain with poor visibility made photography challenging, so I used several media shots in this blog post.
 There are abundant Internet photos and videos of the islands.
 Nothing beats seeing them in person, even in the rain.

-Rain began during the one-hour ferry ride from Mahé Island to Praslin Island and continued as we switched to a connecting ferry between Praslin and La Digue.
-When the ferry arrived in La Digue around 9 am, people were huddled under palapas or clutching umbrellas and trying to avoid puddles in the flooded streets.
+Rain began during the ferry ride from Mahé Island to Praslin Island and continued as we switched to a connecting ferry between Praslin and La Digue.
+When the ferry arrived in La Digue around 9 am, people were huddled under palapas or clutching umbrellas and trying to avoid the flooded streets.

 Weather, Population, History